 Stations Around the House are Key

 Okay, this might sound crazy to some of you, but one item that has seriously made life seem so much easier lately is my portable changing station.
 And no, I’m not just referring to my diaper bag!
 The kids’ rooms are on the opposite side of the house from our playroom, AND we spend a lot of time outdoors.
-So when Bear needs to be changed, it’s easier to have a little portable station that goes between the playroom and outdoors easily and has everything I need to clean him up!
-I also don’t have to worry about Fischer getting into anything while I’m gone for a second.
+So when Bear needs to be changed, it’s easier to have a diaper caddy that acts as a little portable station that goes between the playroom and outdoors easily and has everything I need to clean him up!
+I also don’t have to worry about my toddler, Fischer, getting into anything while I’m gone for a second.
 You know it only takes them a minute to wreak havoc on your couches/walls.

 Pick Your Battles with Dinner

 Food options are something I struggled with when we first had Fischer.
-And even though we had a ton of people dropping off food for us this time, it’s become challenging to find the time to prep meals, get everyone fed, etc. The whole “dinner-bath-bed” routine has gone from taking an hour to 2 or more!
+And even though we had a ton of people dropping off food for us this time, it’s become challenging to find the time to prep meals, get everyone fed, etc. The whole “dinner-bath-bed” routine has gone from taking an hour to two or more!
 Not acceptable.
 I’ve often been whipping out the crockpot and relying on prepared food options.
 And while dinner is cooking in the crock or the microwave, I dream of cooking regularly again.
 And hey, sometimes cereal is a great dinner option!
+You’re doing the best you can.

 Splurge on Parking and Grocery Delivery